edeno/Better-Science-Code/src/presentation.md

 ------------------

-2. Want to remember what the code does months later
+REASON 2.
+Want to remember what the code does months later

 ------------------